📊 FE Key Takeaways

 What is the AI rating for FE?

 Firstenergy Corp.
-(FE) has a Combined AI Rating of HOLD from Claude (HOLD) and ChatGPT (HOLD) with 70% combined confidence, based on fundamental analysis of SEC EDGAR filings.
+(FE) has a Combined AI Grade of C from Claude (C) and ChatGPT (B) with 79% combined confidence, based on fundamental analysis of SEC EDGAR filings.

 What are FE's key strengths?

-Claude: Strong revenue growth of 12.0% YoY indicates robust demand and/or successful rate recovery.
-Solid operating margin of 14.6% and interest coverage ratio of 7.2x demonstrates operational efficiency and debt servicing capability.
+Claude: Revenue growth of 12% YoY demonstrates operational scale and market demand.
+Operating margin of 19.7% shows reasonable cost control in core operations.
 ChatGPT: Revenue growth is strong at 12.0% YoY, indicating healthy demand recovery or favorable rate/base dynamics.
 Operating margin of 14.6% and interest coverage of 7.2x suggest the core business remains financially productive and debt service is currently manageable.

 What are the risks of investing in FE?

-Claude: Negative free cash flow of -$1.0B indicates capital expenditures ($4.7B) exceed operating cash generation, creating funding dependency.
-High leverage with debt-to-equity ratio of 2.04x and long-term debt of $25.5B significantly constrains financial flexibility.
+Claude: Current ratio of 0.52x indicates critical liquidity crisis; current liabilities exceed current assets by 2x.
+Negative free cash flow of -$1.1B reveals inability to fund operations internally; dependent on external financing.
 ChatGPT: Net income declined 19.7% YoY, pointing to pressure below the operating line and weaker earnings quality.
 Leverage is elevated with debt/equity at 2.04x and long-term debt of $25.51B, limiting financial flexibility.

 What is FE's revenue and growth?